zeromq/netmq/docs/transports.md

 in thier relevant documentation pages.

-For now to demonstrate a simple InProc arrangement, lets try and send some message (a string to keep it simple, but this could be some serialized object) between 2 threads.
+For now to demonstrate a simple InProc arrangement, let's try and send some message (a string to keep it simple, but this could be some serialized object) between 2 threads.

 Here is some demo code: